 - Does my work adhere to the principles above?

 Providing that you can answer yes to these four questions, then you can be confident that you have completed the portfolio correctly.

-Portfolios and supporting material will be required to be submitted by the six month deadline.
+Portfolios and supporting material will be required to be submitted by the eight-month deadline.
 All portfolios will be marked against the assessment criteria.

 - Advocates will be awarded their qualification based solely on their portfolio submission.

-- Leaders will undertake a telephone interview with an assessor and questions will be based on their portfolio submission.
+- Leaders will undertake a virtual interview with an assessor and questions will be based on their portfolio submission.
 The interview will be marked and contribute, with their portfolio, to their submission for qualification.
 The questions will be based around the portfolio submission.
 All interviews are recorded to allow for external moderation.

 8. Marking and results